panCtrlV/bigDataStat-book/chapter_3/virtual_machine_cluster.md

   IdentityFile ~/.ssh/demo/demo_id_rsa
 ```

-If you properly edited `$HOME/.ssh/config` and configured public/private keys, you can now log in "fe1" VM by simply typeing ``
+If you properly edited `$HOME/.ssh/config` and configured public/private keys, you can now log in "fe1" VM by simply typeing `ss`

 #### 1.3.5.
 Installing Useful Softwares